Adellis95/Project-1/ReadMe.md

 * Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).
 ```

+## Installation

+The way to access this project is to go to my GitHub site and to clone my Javascript Quiz repository from here : https://github.com/Adellis95

+Then you pull the cloned repository into your terminal/GitBash by using the "git pull (git@github.com:Adellis95/Project-1.git)

+Afterwards, you change directories in your terminal until you are in the Project-1 repository and open the file in your code editor by typing "code ."

 ## Technologies